Donald and Pluto

 Donald and Pluto is a 1936 animated short film produced by Walt Disney Productions and distributed by United Artists.
 The film stars Donald Duck, employed as a plumber, and Mickey's dog Pluto as his assistant.
 The film was directed by Ben Sharpsteen and featured the voice of Clarence Nash as Donald.

-Donald and Pluto is one of the three installments of the Mickey Mouse series in which Mickey does not appear as a character; the others are 1937's Don Donald and Modern Inventions.
-The cartoon also introduced Fred Spencer's new design for Donald Duck, which included a slimmer body, shorter neck, rounder feet, and a shorter bill.
+Donald and Pluto is one of the three installments of the Mickey Mouse series in which Mickey doesn't appear as a character, the others are 1937's Don Donald and Modern Inventions.
+The cartoon also introduced Fred Spencer's new design for Donald Duck, which included a slimmer body, shorter neck, rounder feet, and a shorter beak.